US Inflation Calculator

 Food prices and energy prices are volatile, and so they can drastically affect inflation rates.
 This might be from temporary shocks or events that affect food or energy prices, or it may even just be effects of seasonality on prices.
 Since inflation is meant to measure the change in price levels over a period of time, having volatile components can distort the inflation rate.
 Core inflation, which excludes food and energy, gives a better sense of inflation trends.

 Just like there are different measures of inflation, there are different types of CPIs.
 The most widely used is the CPI for All Urban Consumers (CPI-U).
 The CPI-U is what is commonly referred to as the CPI.
-This index measures urban consumers, which accounts for 93% of the US population.
+This index measures price levels in 75 urban areas accounting for 93% of the US population.
 This index does not include rural consumers.

 Other types of CPI include the CPI for Urban Wage Earners and Clerical Workers (CPI-W), which only includes urban households that are employed and paid wages, and the Chained CPI which accounts for changes in consumer spending patterns.